ymrl/a11y-visualizer/docs/en/UsersGuide.md

 - A warning message will be displayed for any of these that are clearly problematic or should be used with caution.
 - `role="status"` `role="alert"` `role="log"` `aria-live` attribute, to notify visually of changes in the live region created by the `<output>` element To do

 Until now, this information has only been available through reading the accessibility tree (Accessibility Object Model) in the browser's developer tools, reading the source code, or actually interacting with it using a screen reader.
-There was no.

 Knowledge is required to decipher the accessibility tree and the source code.
 Screen readers are unfamiliar to most people, and their unique controls can be confusing.
 The goal of Accessibility Visualizer is to visualize this information to eliminate these barriers and enable everyone to be aware of accessibility when coding or checking operation.